rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 - haspart: X haspart Y if the con-cept Y is a part of the concept X"
 </details>

+**BASIC TAKE-AWAY**: a common aspect for all these strcutures is _the specification of some set of symbol-structures (e.g., set of terms, a vocabulary, etc.) which often has an ascribed computable set of meanings, but is minimally intended to be applied in computational contexts_.

 ### What are knowledge/semantic/terminological systems used for?
 <details>
   <summary>Click to expand!</summary>